JuliaFalcone/keeping-the-BEAT/docs/source/customizing_your_fits.rst

 ``out_dir`` defines the directory where the results folder will be output.
 Its current input, ``''``, means that it will be placed in the current working directory.

 ``spec_dir`` points to the directory holding the spectra that you wish to fit.
 To read more about how to input these spectra, please refer to the `Reading in data`_ section above.

+``make_dirs`` informs BEAT about how to handle the output directory that is created for each run.
+There are two options: ``'make_new'``, which creates a new directory counting upwards in the format of "output_1, output_2, output_3, etc."; and ``replace``, which will replace the most recent output directory and not count upwards.
+If you choose the latter option, the most recent results will be erased for each run of BEAT.

+``save_NLR_removed`` asks whether you want to save an NLR-subtracted spectrum for the purposes of isolating the broad line region as described throughout the `Incorporating a broad line fit`_ section.
+This is an optional parameter, which is set to ``False`` by default, so it may not appear in runs that do not involve the broad line region.